nds-org/thinkchicago-examples/README.md

 [ThinkChicago Workbench](https://www.workshop1.nationaldataservice.org/#/)
 will show a single endpoint.

-You can access the IDE via the link corresponding to port 80, while port 8080 is reserved for application testing with the IDE.

 In addition to your username/password, you'll need to enter the RStudio username/password "rstudio/rstudio".

 Plot the distribution of year of birth of the first 10,000 records in the Divvy-Trips data: